Sauravkr1806/Tic-Tac-Toe-Game/README.md

 [Rules](https://github.com/Sauravkr1806/Tic-Tac-Toe-Game?tab=readme-ov-file#rules/)
 # OverView
 As Required,I made this Simple Tia Tac Toe game as my first individual project.
+It's built with html,css and javascript.

 # Introduction
 Tic Tac Toe, also known as Noughts and crosses, is a classic two-Player game